TheLearneer/blog.santoshb.com.np/contents/articles/hello-world.md

 date:
     created: 2020-01-01
 summary: >
-  It's a short introduction about a person who loves to do many things and currently has started bloggin.
+  It is a short introduction about a person who loves to do many things and currently has started bloggin.
   I Hope you will probably enjoy it.
 tags:
   - personal